readthedocs/readthedocs.org/docs/dev/style-guide.rst

 * Do not break the content across multiple lines at 80 characters, but rather break them on semantic meaning (e.g. periods or commas).
   Read more about this `here <https://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_.
-* If you are cross-referencing to a different page within our website, use the ``doc`` role and not a hyperlink.
+* If you are :ref:`cross-referencing <style-guide:Cross-references>` to a different page within our website, use the ``doc`` role and not a hyperlink.
-* If you are cross-referencing to a section within our website, use the ``ref`` role with the label from the `autosectionlabel extension <http://www.sphinx-doc.org/en/master/usage/extensions/autosectionlabel.html>`__.
+* If you are :ref:`cross-referencing <style-guide:Cross-references>` to a section within our website, use the ``ref`` role with the label from the `autosectionlabel extension <http://www.sphinx-doc.org/en/master/usage/extensions/autosectionlabel.html>`__.
 * Use ``<abstract concept>`` and ``<variable>`` as placeholders in code and URLs.
 For instance:

   * ``https://<slug>.readthedocs.io``
   * ``:guilabel:`<your username>` dropdown``
 * Make sure that **all bullet list items end with a period**, and don't mix periods with no periods.

 Word List